Improve Performance by Disconnecting Better (over the Holidays) - 7 Reasons and 7 Tips

 Our proposition to relax more would look great on your resolution list for 2021, but what if you got a bit of a head start?
 End this atypical year on a fun note and challenge yourself to a more balanced new year.

 Give this mission the importance you would give to a work task.
-Fill your “me” time with an abundance of activities to spur your creativity.
-Or just do nothing at all, it’s your call.
+Fill your “me” time with many activities to spur your creativity.
+Or do nothing at all, it’s your call.
 But do it well and without a guilty conscience.
 Because, after all, you do it to improve your work performance, too.

 Content Marketer @ Mirro